jenaye/ptb/README.md

 ```

-Copy this to u're `server.conf` in /etc/openvpn
+Copy this to your `server.conf` in /etc/openvpn

 ```
 ifconfig 10.10.10.1 10.10.10.2